 Diamonds are the oldest thing you will ever touch.
 Nothing else comes close!

 Gradually though, this changed.
 Diamonds from India and the eastern territories of Asia found their way, along with other exotic merchandise and spices to Western Europe in the caravans that travelled to Venice’s medieval markets.
-By the 1400s, diamonds were becoming essential fashion accessories for Europe’s elite.
+By the 1400s, diamonds had become essential fashion and status accessories for Europe’s elite.

 Diamonds are a symbol of love and life's significant moments

+That day, a symbol of everlasting love, the diamond engagement ring was born.
 A natural diamond never goes out of style.
-If you have had a classic piece of diamond jewellery passed down through generations in your family, you would know.
-Your grandma’s diamond can retain its magical aura, and still be all of you - whether through a different setting, style or attire, you name it!
+If you have had a piece of classic diamond jewellery passed down through generations in your family, you would know.
+Your grandma’s diamond can retain its magical aura, and still be all of you - whether through a different setting, style or metal, you name it!
 With a natural diamond, old is always new.

 Diamonds boast of a rich anecdotal history spanning more than 2000 years, but its journey of the last 800 years has been well documented.
 The fame of Indian diamonds spread far and wide in Europe beginning in the 1300s and this popularity from the European (and Indian) elite continued unabated right though till the 1800s.
 The market was being met by supply originating from India and east Asia but could not keep up with demand until diamonds from Brazil entered the market beginning in the 1700s.
 Brazilian diamonds had a good run for 150 years.
 Up until 1866, when the first mines began producing in South Africa, diamonds remained the purview of only the wealthy nobles and royalty of Europe and parts of Asia who had developed the fondness for diamonds as a measure of wealth and power.